 The intended outcome of the programme was to increase the efficiency of patient flow, but the ultimate aim was to improve the quality of patient care.
 Our client was keen to maintain a patient focus in an area that could easily sound like it’s just about production line techniques and saving money.

-Over a 6 month period, we worked with SMEs from NHS Scotland and The Institute of Healthcare Methodology in USA to develop the elearning.
+We worked with subject matter experts from NHS Scotland and The Institute of Healthcare Optimization in the USA over a six-month period to develop the material.

-The content now forms part of a 3-level certification programme for NHS Scotland hospital trusts in Variability Methodology for Healthcare.
+The course is now delivered as part of a 3-level certification programme for NHS Scotland hospital trusts in Variability Methodology for Healthcare.